Skip to content

 • Anterior capsulotomy of 6 mm or less may function as a pupil due to fibrosis

-Because the Zinn zonules are fragile, intraocular lens insertion requires careful consideration.
+Because the zonules of Zinn are fragile, intraocular lens insertion requires careful consideration.

-Hu et al. (2024) performed phacoemulsification under chandelier retroillumination in two cases of congenital aniridia with severe AAK.
-Although conventional intraoperative visualization was difficult due to corneal opacity, posterior illumination enabled clear visualization of the lens and anterior capsule, and corrected visual acuity improved to 20/200 and 20/1000, respectively, at 3 weeks postoperatively 4).
+Hu et al. (2024) performed phacoemulsification assisted by chandelier retroillumination in two cases of congenital aniridia with severe AAK.
+Although conventional intraoperative visualization was difficult due to corneal opacity, posterior illumination enabled clear visualization of the lens and anterior capsule, and corrected visual acuity improved to 20/200 and 20/1000 at 3 weeks postoperatively 4).

-After the onset of glaucoma, management is based on the following five-step algorithm.
+After the onset of glaucoma, management is based on the following 5-step algorithm.

-1. Pharmacotherapy: Beta-blockers, sympathomimetics, and prostaglandin (PG)-related drugs are effective.
-Brimonidine (alpha-adrenergic receptor agonist) is contraindicated in children under 2 years due to risk of central nervous system depression.
+1. Medical therapy: Beta-blockers, sympathomimetics, and prostaglandin (PG) analogs are effective.
+Brimonidine (alpha-adrenergic agonist) is contraindicated in children under 2 years due to risk of central nervous system depression.
 If corneal epithelial damage is a concern, use preservative-free formulations.

 4. Glaucoma implant surgery (tube shunt surgery): Baerveldt and Ahmed devices are available.
-For tube insertion in phakic eyes, tangential rather than central corneal direction is recommended.
+For phakic eyes, tube insertion should be directed tangentially rather than toward the center of the cornea.
 Good intraocular pressure control can be expected.

 5. Cyclodestructive procedures: Last resort.
 Cyclocryotherapy has been reported to result in ocular hypotony in many cases.
-Due to ciliary body hypoplasia, the risk of hypotony is higher than in healthy eyes.
+Due to ciliary body hypoplasia, the risk of hypotony is higher than in normal eyes.

-Q Is glaucoma treatment for aniridia different from that for ordinary glaucoma?
+Q Is glaucoma treatment in aniridia different from that in typical glaucoma?

 A

-Because the underlying cause is abnormal development of the angle, a different approach from that for primary open-angle glaucoma is needed.
-Initial treatment is outflow reconstruction surgery, followed by tube shunt surgery as a good option.
+Because the underlying cause is an abnormality in the development of the angle, a different approach from that for typical open-angle glaucoma is necessary.
+The first choice is outflow reconstruction surgery, followed by tube shunt surgery as a good option.
 Brimonidine is contraindicated in children under 2 years of age, and the use of antimetabolites may worsen AAK, so careful judgment is required 8).

-CQ5: Low vision care is strongly recommended 8).
+Low vision care should be introduced early 8).

-Refractive correction is fundamental; the rate of myopia complication is reported to be 64% or higher.
+Refractive correction is fundamental, and the rate of myopia complication is reported to be 64% or higher.

 • Optical visual aids: corrective glasses, magnifiers, tinted glasses, low vision glasses (spectacle type and focus-adjustable type)

-• Non-optical visual aids: large-print textbooks, book stands, lighting adjustment, typoscopes, tablet devices, video magnifiers 17)
+• Non-optical visual aids: large-print textbooks, book stands, lighting adjustments, typoscopes, tablet devices, video magnifiers 17)

-• During school age, selection and training in the use of visual aids according to visual function, and arrangement of the learning environment are necessary.
+• During school age, selection and training in the use of visual aids according to visual function, as well as arrangement of the learning environment, are necessary.

 • Cooperation with welfare, education, and employment-related facilities according to life stage is important.